Forest Action Plan

-This West Virginia Forest Resource Assessment & Strategy (FRAS) provides a comprehensive analysis of forestry, forests, and related natural resources in the state.
+This West Virginia Forest Action Plan provides a comprehensive analysis of forestry, forests, and related natural resources in the state.
 It identifies major issues and priority landscapes, as well as strategies to be undertaken in addressing these issues.

-The FRAS provides focus on the most pressing issues and will help direct resources toward areas of greatest impact.
+It also identifies the most pressing issues and directs resources toward areas of greatest impact.
 The WVDOF will strive to: reduce environmental threats to the state’s forests; make positive impacts on local and state economies; protect sensitive and important habitats, waterways, and ecosystems; improve the quality and condition of West Virginia’s rural and urban forests; and increase the public’s understanding of the value of the state’s nearly 12 million acres of forests.

 West Virginia’s best management practices (BMPs) program is regulatory.
 The agencies responsible for BMPs policy development are the West Virginia Division of Forestry, the Department of Environmental Protection and other agencies.

 Click here to view the most recent BMPs recommendations on the state forestry agency website.